TN 3 (07-10)

 b.
 Folder in transit

-Contact the regional office about locating or reconstructing the file if the ODAR query shows that a favorable decision was issued and the claim folder(s) has been in transit for more than 10 days,
+Contact the regional office about locating or reconstructing the file if the OHO query shows that a favorable decision was issued and the claim folder(s) has been in transit for more than 10 days,

 Take no action until the decision and folder are received in the FO or the case is transferred electronically to the FO.